For any cyclist, bib shorts are an essential piece of kit and arguably the most important to get right. We explain what you need to look for

 How much should I spend on cycling shorts?

-You can pick up a pair of cheap cycling shorts from as little as £30, as demonstrated by our collection of cheap cycling shorts.
+You can pick up a pair of cheap cycling shorts from as little as £30.

-These all come with a chamois pad and are constructed from lycra which won’t flap about on the bike – thus answering your basic needs.
+These will come with a chamois pad and are constructed from lycra which won’t flap about on the bike – thus answering your basic needs.

 Spending more – cycling bib shorts can carry price tags over the £150 mark – will provide you with more durable fabrics and extras such as compressive materials, more flattering fits thanks to the use of multiple panels and carefully constructed leg grippers.
 The chamois will often offer more breathability and multi density padding that provides more targeted comfort.